bbauska/HTML5-Basics/README.md

     <b><a href="#toc">↥ back to top</a></b>
 </div>

-#### Q. How do you set IE compatibility mode?
+<h3>Q. How do you set IE compatibility mode?</h3>

 **X-UA-Compatible** is a document mode meta tag that allows to choose what version of Internet Explorer the page should be rendered as.
 It is used by Internet Explorer 8 to specify whether a page should be rendered as IE 7 (compatibility view) or IE 8 (standards view).

 ```html
 <html>